bencardoen/DataCurator.jl/README.md

   conditions = ["isfile", ["endswith", ".txt"]] actions = ["halt"]
   ```
-- Regular expression: for more advanced users, when you write "startswith" "*.txt", it will not match anything, because by default regular expressions are disabled.
+- **Regular expression**: for more advanced users, when you write "startswith" "*.txt", it will not match anything, because by default regular expressions are disabled.
 Enabling them is easy though
   ```toml
   [global]
   regex=true